Ola var fra Sandefjord

-Ola var fra Sandefjord (“Ola was from Sandefjord”) is a 1929 Norwegian song by Einar Rose.
+Ola var fra Sandefjord (“Ola Was from Sandefjord”) is a 1929 Norwegian song by Einar Rose.
 It was originally named "My Little Sweetheart".
 It was one of the most popular songs in Norway in the 1930s.
 It was composed by Albert Edvin Pedersen and written by Per Kvist.

 The Johnny Band revived the 30-year old classic in 1965 and it became one of Norway's best-selling singles.
-It was awarded Norway's silver record award in 1965 for its number of sales.
+It was awarded Norway's silver record award in 1965 for its high number of sales.
 It sold a total of 48,000 copies.

 Background

 The song was made famous by the Johnny Band in 1965, a year in which they sold nearly 50,000 copies.
-The song, which dates to 1929, was originally composed by Albert Edvin Pedersen and the songwriter is Per Kvist.
+The song, which dates to 1929, was originally composed by Albert Edvin Pedersen with lyrics by Per Kvist.
 It was originally a Foxtrot and was released the same year by singer Einar Rose.
+Its original title is “My Little Sweetheart”, and the song was originally written for the music contest Jazzmusikkonkurransen 1929, where it came in as number three.
+The song was first released on a 78 rpm disc record in 1929 by the record company Odeon.

+The cover version by The Johnny Band sold 48,000 copies soon after their initial concert at Park Hotel.
 The Johnny Band and John Klemetsen's version of the song is in the genre of Schlager music.
-The Johnny Band first performed their song at Sandefjord's Park Hotel in 1965 and it quickly became one of Norway's most sold singles.
-Its original title is “My Little Sweetheart” and the song was originally written for the music contest Jazzmusikkonkurransen 1929, where it came in as number three.
-The song was first released on a 78 rpm disc record in 1929 by the record company Odeon.
-The cover version by the Johnny Band sold 48,000 copies soon after their initial concert at Park Hotel.
+The band first performed the song at Sandefjord's Park Hotel in 1965 and it quickly became one of Norway's most sold singles.